Nikos Machlas: Iraklis

 The 30-year-old Greek international forward signed a one-year contract with Iraklis with the option of a further two seasons.
-He played under the man he calls his "footballing father", Dutch coach Eugène Gerards, who gave Machlas his break aged 18 at OFI Crete.
+He played under the man he calls his "footballing father", Dutch coach Eugène Gerards, who gave Machlas his break aged 18 at OFI.
 He scored 10 goals in 26 appearances.

 Return to OFI

 He returned to his first club, OFI and stayed there for two seasons.
 Upon the termination of his contract and after conflict with the club's chairman, he moved to APOEL, in Cyprus and signed a two years contract.

 APOEL

 In his first year at APOEL, Machlas helped his team to win the Championship.
 On 17 May 2008, he announced his retirement after the end of the Cypriot Cup final, where APOEL beat 2–0 Anorthosis and clinched the title.

 In 2009, he returned to his first club, OFI to take up the role of Sporting Director as they bid to return to the Greek Superleague.